Read & Feed

 Read and Feed Teaching and Demonstration Garden

 Junior League of Sacramento (JLS) has partnered with the Sacramento Public Library Foundation’s Read and Feed Teaching and Demonstration Garden to provide a significant platform for educating Sacramento-area families on healthy food choices and nutrition.
-JLS has committed at least $15,000 and a minimum of 600 volunteer hours over a three year period for the Read & Feed Teaching and Demonstration Garden, which will be a focal point for community activities that will bring diverse community members together across culturally different backgrounds.
+Each Read & Feed Teaching and Demonstration Garden will serve as a focal point for community activities that will bring diverse community members together across culturally different backgrounds.

 “The Sacramento Library Foundation is thrilled to partner with JLS to bring demonstration gardens to the community through our library,” said April Butcher, President of the Sacramento Library Foundation.
 “JLS is well-established in this community and its members have tremendous passion, dedication and enthusiasm to help us deliver on our mission to improve our local community.”